 The Japanese left behind around 7,000 dead and the British & Indian Army had around 4,000 casualties.

-In the aftermath of the battle it has been said that there have been longer sieges but there have been fewer that were bloodier.
+In the aftermath of the battle it has been said that there have been longer sieges but there have been few bloodier.

 This was a battle in which everyone took part.
 There were no onlookers and the fighting was hand to hand for the most part.
-No-one was spared and 2 more Brigadiers were killed as were 5 Commanding Officers as testimony to the ferocity of the fighting.
+No-one was spared.
+Two Brigadiers were wounded and two more Brigadiers were killed as were five Commanding Officers as testimony to the ferocity of the fighting.

 Japan’s Last Bid for Victory: The Invasion of India, 1944 by Robert Lyman